 The announcement at the airport in London calls "BA flight 128 to Rio de Janeiro", but the Concorde, when it lands and passengers disembark, is an Air France plane.
 These are two different flights - the first Jaws' and the second being Bond's.
 Obviously they could not have been on the same plane or they would have seen each other, eliminating the surprise appearances later.

 When Bond and Chang are fighting in the glass museum, there is a vase that is attached to a weight displacement pad that sets an alarm off.
 When Chang smashes the vase in half, that would also reduce its weight by half, yet, the alarm does not go off.
+Earlier, the alarm was proven to be some sort of motion sensor, as the tour guide did not lift the glass vase off the pedestal.

 Many military nerve gases are designed to be absorbed by the skin as well as by breathing them, specifically to make a mere gas mask useless.
 As Q could not have known what other toxins were in the laboratory, they would have put Bond, the Minister and M in full length protective suits not just gas masks.